duncpro/cyan/README.md

 ## Directories
 - *libcyan*: The bulk of the compiler.
 Provides facilities for lexical analysis, syntactic analysis, semantic analysis, and lowering.
-- *cyanc*: Exposes he functionality in *libcyan* in a command line interface.
+- *cyanc*: Exposes the functionality implemented in *libcyan* over a command line interface.